How Much Will Apple’s 1TB iPhone 13 Cost? Spoiler: A LOT…

 Word on the street suggests Apple is planning on releasing a 1TB iPhone storage option for the iPhone 13 in 2021.
 But how much would this update cost?

 The short answer is A LOT.
 Apple already makes iPads with 1TB of storage and they’re very expensive – like $1300.
-With iPhone, you’ll probably have to pay even more.
-Why?
+With iPhone, you’ll probably have to pay even more, if recent iPhone 13 leaks are to be believed.

 Please note, none of this is official just yet – it comes via a new leak from John Prosser, a dude with a middling-to-good batting average when it comes to predicting Apple moves.